Don't RSVP until you've read our fashion editor's guide to the best wedding guest dresses of 2025

 “A great wedding guest dress should strike the perfect balance between elegance, comfort, and a touch of personal style.
 You want to look and feel your best while ensuring your outfit aligns with the formality of the occasion.
 Flowy fabrics, flattering silhouettes, and statement details like puff sleeves, romantic draping, or subtle embellishments can all elevate your look without overshadowing the bride,” says Megan Watkins, Head Stylist at online fashion destination SilkFred.

 From stylish dresses to hide a tummy to floor-sweeping gowns, the best wedding guest dresses come in a variety of shapes and designs to match every taste and body type.
-In general, a midi, midaxi or maxi length dress is most appropriate for wedding guests as the longer hem will avoid any wardrobe malfunctions on a windy day.
-For a dress-alternative that’s just as versatile, the best jumpsuits are also well worth considering too.
+In general, a midi or maxi length dress is most appropriate for wedding guests as the longer hem will avoid any wardrobe malfunctions.
+For a dress alternative that’s just as versatile, the best jumpsuits are well worth considering, too.

-“For plus-size guests, a wrap dress is universally flattering, while A-line and fit-and-flare styles offer great shape and movement.
-Don’t shy away from bold colours or prints because of your size or stature - strategic ruching and waist-cinching details can highlight your best features,” adds Megan.
+“For plus-size guests, don’t shy away from bold colours or prints because of your size or stature - strategic ruching and waist-cinching details can highlight your best features,” she says.

-Even if you're attending a summer wedding, the weather in the UK offers no guarantees, so avoid the chill with a wedding guest dress with longer sleeves.
+I definitely prefer styles with longer sleeves, as I like some arm coverage.
+It's practical too - even if you're attending a summer wedding, the weather in the UK offers no guarantees.
 Think voluminous balloon sleeves or a flouncy flare to make them the focal point of the look.
-A longer sleeve can also offer balance to a shorter hem, whilst mesh fabric will give gentle coverage, without feeling too heavy.
+A longer sleeve can also offer balance a lower neck or hemline, whilst mesh fabric will give gentle coverage, without feeling too heavy.

 “Floaty midi and maxi dresses in chiffon, organza, or linen blends will keep you cool while looking your best.
 Colour-wise, butter yellow and 24k gold are trending this season, along with soft pastels and romantic floral prints.
 A strappy heel and delicate gold jewellery will add the perfect finishing touch,” adds Megan.